 When it comes to understanding hyperlocal content, FBS Products’ client Susan Gardner of Flowertown Realty in Summerville SC gets it.
 Her website and blog represent a best practice example of lifestyle content.

 One of the ways Susan strengthens her brand is through a Facebook page she has titled Live, Love, Summerville.”
 At last count, this page has over 6,300 followers!
 It doesn’t come easy, but with the right amount of effort, your brand could be top-of-mind for a targeted group of prospects.
-If you’re prepared to make the investment of time to create the content, it will eventually pay off.
+If you’re prepared to invest time to create the content, it will eventually pay off.

-Facebook pages are structured perfectly for delivering hyperlocal content.
+Facebook pages are structured correctly for delivering hyperlocal content.
 Short posts, videos, photos, events, and a community profile are all sections of a page.

 Susan’s “About” profile outlines why Susan loves Summerville.
 It also includes a list of recent testimonials and finishes up with a list of the neighborhoods and zip codes.